kmels/dart-haskell/README.md

  - Find paths that were not run using an SMT solver -- TODO
  - Simulate further -- TODO

-The idea is motivated by [Godefroid, Patrice and Klarlund, Nils and Sen, Koushik, DART: Directed Automated Random Testing}, PLDI2005, 2005](http://doi.acm.org/10.1145/1065010.1065036)

 It reports
 ------